-- a) At March 31, 2021 the Group had no capital commitments (2020: Nil). - b) The Company has no commitments under the terms of non-cancellable operating leases (2020: Nil). - c) The Company has future multi-year work program obligations in order to maintain tenure of its mineral permits.
+- a) At March 31, 2023 the Group had no capital commitments (2022: Nil). - b) The Company has a commitment under the terms of non-cancellable operating leases of \$93,000 (2022: Nil).
+This is set out in detail in the financial statements at Note 7. - c) The Company has future multi-year work program obligations in order to maintain tenure of its mineral permits.
 These obligations include: permit rentals, mapping, sampling, data compilation and modelling.
-These are set out in detail in the financial statements at Note 19.
+These are set out in detail in the financial statements at Note 20.